mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 - `owner` The access control for the pool's `executePriceChange` function is granted for this address.
 Typically this will be the keeper that is requesting the deployment.

 ## OracleWrapper
+Abstracts the source of the pricing data.
+Currently supports chainlink compatible oracles.

 ### Read only functions
 #### assetOracles
 `function assetOracles(string memory marketCode) external view returns (address);`